Instructions for Online Application

 - You must request the appropriate organization to send an original transcript of your licensing exam scores to the North Dakota Board of Medicine.
 NOTE: The ND Board of Medicine allows no more than three attempts per step, part or component of a licensing exam.

-- You must submit a completed Criminal History Record Request form and two fingerprint cards.
+- You must submit the completed Criminal Record Authorization and the Fingerprint Verification form along with TWO fingerprint cards..
+The fingerprint technication doing your prints must complete the verification form per the instructions.
 Fingerprint cards may be available at local law enforcement offices and at other private companies who provide fingerprinting services.
 You should call your local law enforcement office for times and locations if fingerprinting services are available.
 Please be sure to bring a photo ID.
 A small fee ($5-$10) may be required.
-Mail your two fingerprint cards, money order made payable to the Office of Attorney General, and the completed criminal history record check request to the Board office at 4204 Boulder Ridge Rd Ste 260, Bismarck, ND 58503.
+Mail your two fingerprint cards, money order made payable to the Office of Attorney General, and the completed criminal history record check request and fingerprint verification form to the Board office at 4204 Boulder Ridge Rd Ste 260, Bismarck, ND 58503.

 - You must provide this reference form to TWO personal references (MD or DO) who have known your for more than one year and who can attest to your moral and ethical character.
 You must ask your two physician references to submit the completed reference form directly to the ND Board of Medicine via US mail, fax, or email as indicated on the form.